tc39/proposal-function-implementation-hiding/README.md

 Note that we do not propose a method that returns a new, censored version because of all the difficulties involved in "cloning" functions: e.g., how would reinstall a method with the correct [[HomeObject]] after creating a new censored version of it?

-This alternative seems less good than the others:
+This alternative seems less good than the pragma:

 * It is difficult to en-masse censor many functions.
-In particular, it is impossible to censor closed-over functions which are kept alive by a third-party library, without nontrivial source text modification of that library.
-So, this fails the "easy to censor third-party libraries you use" criterion.
+The pragma allows censoring an entire source file at once.
 * Censorship is done at runtime, not at parse time, so the implementation needs to store the source text for some interval.
-* In general, it makes this a property of the function, and not of the source text, which seems like the wrong level of abstract, and harder to reason about.
+* In general, it makes this a property of the function, and not of the source text, which seems like the wrong level of abstraction, and harder to reason about.

-Let's not do this.

 ### `delete Function.prototype.toString`